MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/fraud-prevention-data.md

 When you start one of these processes, you are presented with the current header content and asked for consent before the any data is sent.
 If you choose to cancel, no information is sent to HMRC.

 > [!NOTE]
 > The **Get Current Headers** action fetches data based on the current user.
 That means that if you are not the user who will submit the final data to HMRC, you will see different data for those headers that include person identifiable information (PII).

 ### Headers

 In this section, we provide a list of fraud prevention headers.
-The content is intended to help you set up fraud prevention headers for your company.
+The content is intended to help you identify any issues with fraud prevention headers for your company.

 The set of HTTP headers that must be transmitted for fraud prevention varies, depending on the architecture of the environment that is used by the company that is interoperating with MTD for VAT.
 The **Gov-Client-Connection-Method** header must represent the connection method that is used for the request that the company makes.
 It's assumed that most companies that use [!INCLUDE [prod_short](../../includes/prod_short.md)] online use the **WEB\_APP\_VIA\_SERVER** connection method.